 The vacuum cleaner industry continues to introduce products that smooth the way to maintaining a neat and tidy space.
 Touchless stationary vacuums and robotic vacuums are two examples of devices that save users both time and effort in the quest for clean floors.

-While robotic vacuums roam around your floors suctioning dirt and dust, stationary vacuums function as touchless dustpans.
+While robotic vacuums roam around floors suctioning dirt and dust, touchless stationary vacuums function as touchless dustpans.
 Gone are the days of bending over to sweep debris into a dustpan, inevitably leaving trails of dust on the floor.
 Users sweep dust, hair, and debris toward stationary vacuums, and the machines suction the mess into enclosed canisters.
-Read on to discover the best touchless vacuums for your home, workshop, or place of business.
+Read on to discover the best touchless vacuums for the home, hair salons, workshops, or places of business.

 - BEST OVERALL: EyeVac PRO Touchless Stationary Vacuum